glotzerlab/signac-docs/docs/source/jobs.rst

     ...     job.data['hello'] = 'world'
     ...     print(job.data.x)

-The default open-mode is append ("a"), but you can override the open-mode, by using the :meth:`signac.H5Store.open` function explicitly.
+The default open-mode is append (``'a'``), but you can override the open mode by using the :meth:`signac.H5Store.open` function explicitly.
 For example, to open the store in read-only mode, you would write:

 .. code-block:: python